Santa Fe Railway, Terminus of

 Throughout its history, Carson County has evolved from a land of Native American tribes and open prairies to a thriving community with a diverse economy.
 It boasts a rich heritage of ranching, farming, oil production, and defense industries.
 Despite the challenges and changes over time, the county continues to preserve its history while embracing progress and growth.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Carson County, Texas.
+This timeline provides a concise overview of the key events in the history of Carson County, Texas.